zk4x/zyx/README.md

 ## Important

-Not all features are implemented and not all tests are written.
+Many features are not implemented and many tests are missing.
+We would appreciate help writing more thorough tests and feature requests so that we know where to direct our focus.
-Therefore this library can not be considered stable yet.
+Therefore zyx can not be considered stable yet.
 With that said, we don't have plans to significantly change APIs that have already been written.

 ## Notes